 There is nothing more disquieting than the fact that zeal for truth, in any one of its expressions, may be of an utterly unspiritual character.
 A man may have a fervent zeal for truth in the abstract; he may give mental assent to certain standards of truth, and yet in his daily life totally contradict the very things which he professes to believe.
 Indeed, there is nothing quite so humiliating as the sight of an unspiritual and selfish man.
 It is that which makes religious controversy, whether public or private, not only utterly abhorrent to the really good man, but entirely abhorrent, if we read the Word of God rightly, in the sight of the Lord Himself.
 There is the peril of utter self-deception which grows until it becomes a complete destruction.
 It will avail us nothing in that day when the work of life is passed under review to have stood for those who contended for the truth, if, by our lives, we have denied that same truth by our refusal to submit to its sanctifying influences.
 We shall stand in that day, not as we appear before men, but as we actually are before God.

-"Search me, O God."
-Let us consider the inwardness of this prayer, and let us think of the methods by which God answers it.
+“Search me, O God.”
 This is the prayer of a man who is conscious that he has himself made a personal contribution to the moral condition which he deplores in the world around him.
 While he sees that things are wrong in the world, he does not fail to see also that he has had some share of personal responsibility.
-"If things are wrong, then I have a share in them.
-I am making some contribution, wittingly, or unwittingly, to the moral condition of the world."
-"Search me, O God."
+“If things are wrong, then I have a share in them.
+I am making some contribution, wittingly, or unwittingly, to the moral condition of the world.”
+“Search me, O God.”
 This is the cry of a man who is conscientious enough to recognize the moral evil in his own life.
 This is the cry of a man who is serious enough to take time for the searching of his own soul, whether in the sanctuary, or in the secret trysting place with the Lord of Glory, whose eyes of love are as a flame of fire.

 God judges us by our faith.
-A Christian is a man who seeks to follow Christ; and it was His faith which inspired His sacrifice.
+A Christian is one who seeks to follow Christ; and it was Christ’s faith which inspired His sacrifice.
 It was His faith in the purposes of God which took Him to Gethsemane and to Calvary.
 Let us compare our faith with His.
-Is our faith an opinion, or an inspiration?
 Is our faith merely an assent, or is it a passion?

 God judges us also as to the attested quality of our relationship.
 Christ’s relationship with men reflected His relationship with God.
 How do our lives compare in this respect with the Savior’s?
 What is our relationship to others?
 What is our relationship to the church of God?
 Are we critics, or are we working members?
 Are we mere spectators in worship, or does every beat of our hearts proclaim our loyalty to His church because of our loyalty, first of all, to Him, the great Head of the church?
 What is our relationship to those in our own homes?
 What is our relationship to the world outside, to those with whom we come into contact day by day?
 It is on this wise that God judges us.
 I cannot but believe that if we are honest and sincere in this prayer that we offer, such light will fall upon our hearts, that we shall cry out, “Lord, what wilt Thou have me to do?”
 Every false motive, every unholy relationship will be brought to an end, and God’s mercy will be experienced, and the aid of His Spirit realized, and life will become true indeed.